 Understanding Diabetes

-Here is research conducted on Fatigue and Sleep Quality Predicting Eating Behavior Among People With Type 2 Diabetes if you want to read this study then click the link.
+Here is research conducted by Nursing Research on Fatigue and Sleep Quality Predicting Eating Behavior Among People With Type 2 Diabetes and here it is what the study says:

 Why Anyone Can Feel Sleepy After Eating?